 Ley had been introduced to Maria through the Foxman brothers.
 She was a very mysterious person, always keeping her face hidden by a scarf and always covering her head with a shawl.
-She did not speak much but when she did, she always said something entertaining.
+She didn’t speak much but when she did, she always said something entertaining.

 “To these people here,” Ley said, tapping one of the unconscious perpetrators with her foot, “I’m from their worst nightmare.”

 Maria chuckled.
-“That is pretty funny.
-That is what people usually say about me!”
+“That is what people usually say about me!”

 “They might die, you know.
 Most of them are injured.
 If they don’t die of blood loss, they’ll die from hypothermia,” Ley said, nodding to the side of the ship where Morandi’s men were throwing the bodies over the railings into the attached smaller ship below.
 “While they are criminals, isn’t that a bit cruel?

 Maria cocked her head and chuckled.
 “Well, I am already showing them enough mercy as it is, yes?
 And if they come back—well, if you are worried—” She gestured to herself widely. “—I am strong, my dear, so I will protect you.”

 Ley chuckled.
 “If you’re that powerful, then why not tie them and keep them on board?
 Drop them off to authorities when we get to land.”

 “I don’t want anything on this ship to hurt or to take what is mine,” Maria said, and that was that.